syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Rows.md

 ## Multiple row drag and drop

 TreeGrid provides support for multiple row reordering with mouse drag and drop interaction.
-The selected rows can be dropped above and below as a siblings or as child records similar to single row reordering.
+The selected rows can be dropped above and below as siblings or as child records similar to single row reordering.
 In TreeGrid we can enable the multiple drag and drop by setting `SelectionSettings.SelectionType` as `Multiple` or  `Checkbox` and also we should enable the `AllowDragAndDrop` property.

 Please find the code example below to enable multiple drag and drop in TreeGrid.